 2.Safety and Sanitation

-If recent events have taught us anything, it’s that the foodservice industry is going to be much more focused on general safety and sanitation.
-Many senior living and assisted living communities are responding to COVID-19 in creative ways.
+If events of the last couple of years have taught us anything, it’s that the foodservice industry is going to be much more focused on general safety and sanitation.
+Many senior living and assisted living communities have, and will continue, to respond to the health and safety of its residents in creative ways.
 Maintaining a clean facility and taking the time to do it properly and consistently will yield the safest environment for both residents of the senior living community and dining room staff alike.

 Action must be taken to protect employees and residents through ongoing training and the proper use of Personal Protective Equipment (PPE).
-The goal is to keep the dining rooms open for as long as possible.
+The goal is to keep the dining rooms open.
 It’s a space that the senior residents crave and benefit from, both socially and mentally.
 And while the health and safety of every resident is important, your employees and their families will also be encouraged by working in a safe and clean environment.

 Communication is key!
 Be effective with your communication standards to consistently keep all residents and customers up to date with current regulations and guidelines.
 Most importantly, the residents must fully understand that you are taking these additional sanitation steps to ensure their continued safety and happiness.